Our clarifications and explanations within quoted statements appear inside [ ]

 Lastly, just as God’s Confrontation with the Philistines of that Time, although commenced by Samson, was finally completed by King David, so will God’s Confrontation with the Philistines of this Time, although commenced by secular Zionists, be finally completed by King David’s descendant -- the Messiah.

 There was already a precedent for this concept in Jewish history.
 The Torah states that after the discouraging report of 10 of the 12 tribal leaders sent by Moses to reconnoiter the Land of Israel, then occupied by the Canaanite nations: "The entire assembly raised up and issued its voice; the people wept that night.
 All the Children of Israel murmured against Moses and Aaron, and the entire assembly said to them, ‘If only we had died in the land of Egypt, or if only we had died in this Wilderness!
 Why is HaShem bringing us to this Land [of Israel] to die by the sword? -- Our wives and young children will be taken captive! -- Is it not better for us to return to Egypt?’
 So they said to one another, ‘Let us appoint a leader and let us return to Egypt!’"
 (Num.
 14:1-4).
-And Rashi comments that when the Jewish people wept on that night God resolved that, because they indulged in weeping without cause, He would establish that very night for them as a time of weeping throughout their generations -- this is Tisha B’Av, the very date upon which Jerusalem’s First Temple (in 586 BCE) and Second Temple (in 70 CE) were destroyed, the very date upon which the royal edict was signed authorizing the expulsion of the Jews from 13th Century England (in 1290), the very date upon which the Inquisition expelled the (non-converting) Jews from 15th Century Spain (in 1492), and the very date upon which, in 1914, the theological stage for the Shoah may have been set.
+And Rashi comments that when the Jewish people wept on that night God resolved that, because they indulged in weeping without cause, He would establish that very night for them as a time of weeping throughout their generations -- this is Tisha B’Av, the very date upon which Jerusalem’s First Temple (in 586 BCE) and Second Temple (in 70 CE) were destroyed, the very date upon which the royal edict was signed authorizing the expulsion of the Jews from 13th Century England (in 1290), the very date upon which 15th Century Spain expelled the (non-converting) Jews therefrom (in 1492), and the very date upon which, in 1914, the theological stage for the Shoah may have been set.

 That the God of Israel will severely punish the Jewish people for their eagerness to engage in internecine violence against each other was already clearly established by the circumstances of the horrific civil war fought among the Hebrew tribes of biblical Israel (see Judges 19:1 - 21:25).
-In those days, the Jewish people had not yet been forged into one nation by the existence of a king (see Judges 19:1 and Judges 21:25); consequently, each Jew considered himself bound only to his particular tribe.
+In those days, the Jewish people had not yet been forged into one nation by the existence of a king (see Judges 19:1 and Judges 21:25); consequently, each Israelite considered himself bound only to his particular tribe.
 And, from this starting point, the parallels between the advent of the War between the Hebrew tribes and the advent of World War I become uncanny.

 Prior to World War I, Bosnia-Herzegovina, a province populated mainly by ethnic Serbs (both Christian and Muslim), was occupied by the Austro-Hungarian empire (which also included, in addition to modern Austria and modern Hungary, portions of what are now Poland, Czech Republic, Romania, Slovenia, Croatia and Italy).
 In a plot to unite Bosnia-Herzegovina with Serbia, the Black Hand, a terror group based in Serbia, sent a squad to assassinate Archduke Franz Ferdinand, heir to the throne of the Empire, and his wife, while the two were visiting Sarajevo, the capital city of Bosnia-Herzegovina.
 The plot succeeded; but some members of the squad, having been captured, implicated some of the Black Hand's leadership in Serbia, as a result of which the Empire made immediate demand upon Serbia for the extradition of the identified culprits for trial and execution.
 Since Serbia's Constitution barred extradition of its citizens to other nations, Serbia rejected this extradition demand and, instead, offered to commence, in cooperation with the Empire, its own investigation of the crime, following which it would try the planners thereof in Serbia under the latter’s Criminal Code.
 Three days later, in response to Serbia's rejection of its extradition demand, the Empire declared war upon Serbia, as a result of which each side's allies began to join the fray until all of Europe was at war with itself.
 This avoidable war thereupon caused the deaths of millions, among them tens of thousands of Jews, many of whom were likely killed by their fellow Jews.